edumunozsala/llama-2-7B-4bit-python-coder/README.md

 Our goal is to fine-tune the pretrained model, Llama 2 7B parameters, using 4-bit quantization to produce a Python coder.
 We will run the training on Google Colab using a A100 to get better performance.
 But you can try out to run it on a T4 adjusting some parameters to reduce memory consumption like batch size.

+Once the model is fine-tuned, we apply the GPTQ quantization to get a new model with a better inference time.

-**Note:** This is still in progress and some models maybe need some more experimentation to return good answers.
+**Note:** This is still in progress and some models may be included.

 ## The base model
 [Llama-2](https://huggingface.co/meta-llama/Llama-2-7b)